EddeCCC/k6-java-test/README.md

 The repository provides
 - API for load testing
 - k6 mappers
+- OTLP exporter
-- CommandLine Runner
+- Grafana visualization
-- Export to OpenTelemetry Collector

 The application will parse a JSON configuration into a javascript file, which will be executed by k6.
-The `k6 run` command will be executed by the `CLRunner` class automatically after Spring is initialized and the API has started.
+The `k6 run` command will be executed **automatically** after Spring is initialized and the API has started.
 By default, the API runs at `localhost:8080/books`.

 ---
-### OpenTelemetry

-The result of the k6 test will be saved in a CSV file.
-Those metrics will be exported via OTLP to an OpenTelemetry Collector after the test finished.

----
-### Docker

-You can run the whole application with: `docker-compose up --build`

-You can run just the OpenTelemetry Collector with `docker-compose -f docker-compose-otel.yml up`

----
-## Preparation
+## SetUp

 The application needs a JSON configuration to create a k6 script.
 The configuration will be loaded from a fake server (by default: `localhost:8080/config`)

 >Please take a look at the example configuration at `./src/main/resources/config/exampleConfig.json`